 According to Kepler's third law, the orbital period and semi-major axis are correlated to each other \citep{cox2015allen}.
-So as expected, considering the SVR model, RMSE values of the second (0.104) and third (0.103) combinations are not significantly different.
+So, as expected, considering the SVR model, the RMSE values of the second (0.104) and third (0.103) combinations are not significantly different.
 The second combination consists of $M_{p}$ and $a$, while the third set includes $M_{p}$ and $P$.
+Moreover, the equilibrium temperature of a planet can be calculated using Eq.~\ref{eq6} without considering the effect of albedo and eccentricity \citep{2015trge.book..673L}.

-The equilibrium temperature of a planet can be calculated using Eq.~\ref{eq13} without taking into account the effect of albedo and eccentricity \citep{2015trge.book..673L}.
-The fourth combination includes planetary mass and equilibrium temperature beside the fifth combination that includes planetary mass and constituent parameters of equilibrium temperature ($a$, $R_{s}$, and $T_{eff}$).
+The fourth combination includes planetary mass and equilibrium temperature, and the fifth combination includes planetary mass and constituent parameters of equilibrium temperature ($a$, $R_{s}$, and $T_{\text{eff}}$).
 The SVR model's RMSE values corresponding to the fourth and fifth sets are almost identical (0.096).